victoralvess/dark-sky-proxy/README.md

 > Then you can provide forecasts to your clients without exposing your API key.

 ## HOW TO USE
-1. fork it
+1. Fork it
 2. `git clone` to your machine
 3. `yarn install`
-4. register at https://darksky.net/dev/ to get you api key
+4. Register at https://darksky.net/dev/ to get you api key
-5. change `.env.exampe` to `.env` and put you api key as value to `API_KEY`.
+5. Change `.env.exampe` to `.env` and put you api key as value to `API_KEY`.
-6. run it locally with `yarn start` before your weather app
+6. Run it locally with `yarn start` before your weather app
-7. deploy your proxy-server to [heroku](https://heroku.com) or [now](https://zeit.co/now) when your weather app is ready for production (you need to run proxy-server live in internet in order for your weather app to work in production)